mkieffer1107/char-rnn/README.md

 # char-rnn
-Character-level RNNs trained on Shakespeare
+Learning about RNNS by making a character-level RNN trained on Shakespeare